 • Getting enough sleep

 • Developing coping skills

-Here at JourneyPure Emerald Coast, we treat all kinds of mental health disorders.
-No matter what your co-occuring disorder is, our clinical staff is willing to work with you on your path to recovery.
+Here at JourneyPure’s Panama City Beach, FL mental health treatment facility we treat all kinds of mental health disorders.
+No matter what your co-occurring disorder is, our clinical staff is willing to work with you on your path to recovery.
 Our treatment plans especially focus on these five mental disorders below:

 When faced with potentially harmful or worrying triggers, feelings of anxiety are not only normal but necessary for our survival.
 Since the earliest days of humans, the approach of predators and incoming danger will set off alarms in the body and allow a person to take quick action.
 These alarms become noticeable in the form of a raised heartbeat, sweating, and increased sensitivity to surroundings.

 Bipolar disorder, also known as manic-depressive illness, is a brain disorder that causes unusual shifts in mood, energy, activity levels, and the ability to carry out everyday tasks.

 There are four basic types of bipolar disorder.
 All of them involve changes in mood, energy, and activity levels.
 These moods range from periods of extremely up, elated, and energized behavior (known as manic episodes) to very sad, down, or hopeless periods (known as depressive episodes).
 Less severe manic periods are known as hypomanic episodes.

 People with bipolar disorder have periods of unusually intense emotion, changes in sleep patterns and activity levels, and unusual behaviors.
 These periods are called mood episodes.
 Mood episodes are drastically different from the moods and behaviors that are typical for the person.
 Extreme changes in energy, activity, and sleep go along with mood episodes.